tonytins/staggerpost/README.md

-# StaggerPost
+# Stagger Post

 This is a very simple console application that suggests a list of times to post news articles within a randomized 2-3 hour and 30-minute delay to avoid conflicts.
 This keeps thing flowing at an organic and slow pace.

-It is not recommended for use with hot topics.
-Instead, you should focus on overlooked foreign affairs, local news or op-eds.
+It is not recommended for use with breaking news, of course.
+Instead, you should focus on overlooked local news or op-eds.
 Of course, this is just covering general news.
+It is really good niche communities.

 ## Exporting